Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Results

 \subsection{Patient Characteristics}

-Among the fourteen patients enrolled in the study, ten were diagnosed as IHD and four were diagnosed with or suspected of cardiac sarcoidosis prior to the scans.
+Patient characteristics are provided in table \ref{tbl:patients}.
+Among the fourteen patients enrolled in the study, ten were diagnosed as ischemic heart disease and four were diagnosed with or suspected of cardiac sarcoidosis prior to the scans.
 All of the patients completed the dynamic $^{82}$Rb-PET scan.
-Four patients did not complete the full one-hour dynamic FDG-PET scan due to discomfort, but their available data were still included in this study.
-Other characteristics of the patients, including age, sex, diabetic status, BMI, BG level (before PET imaging), and dynamic FDG-PET scan duration are provided in Table 1.
+Twelve patients had a dynamic FDG-PET scan of 50-60 minutes.
+Two other patients had a dynamic FDG-PET scan of only 30-40 minutes due to discomfort, and hence these two subjects were not included in this study.

+Other characteristics of the patients, including age, sex, diabetic status, BMI, BG level (before PET imaging), and dynamic FDG-PET scan duration are also reported in table \ref{tbl:patients}.
 Unavailable data is marked with `/' in the table.